top of page

 Noreen has spent time learning the Algonquin language (Anishnabemowin), and enjoys First Nation celebrations, events, teachings and workshops.
 Her maternal lineage goes back to Governor William Bradford of the Plimoth Colony (Mayflower) and to Jamestown, Virginia and Pocahontas, and to New York Dutch fur traders and indigenous ancestral lines.
 Heritage background --Scot, Irish, British, Dutch, Mohawk, Montauk, Powhatan and really too many to list.
 Her paternal roots lead to Croatia—a country and peoples who have struggled long for liberation.

 Noreen was born in Grand Rapids, Michigan and received a Bachelors Degree at Central Michigan University in Broadcast Journalism.
-She currently lives along the Goulais River, north of Sault Ste.
-Marie, Ontario, after 24 years of residing in the Ottawa Valley of Ontario.

 Over the years, I have thought about the fact that I descend from the Mayflower and I descend from Jamestown- two initial dynamic and ever-changing events for indigenous peoples.
 And yes, due to this- interwoven in my blood closer to the times of those encounters- are the unions of these people.
 But there are also the harmful effects, which have been long lasting and inter-generational for indigenous peoples.
 My hope is that I did my part in truly getting to know some of the indigenous cultures, their "truth history" and that I stood in my lifetime as an advocate of justice for indigenous peoples of Turtle Island.